SifisoSithole/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 This directory contains the following C functions

- _isupper - This functions checks for uppercase characters
+0-isupper.c - This functions checks for uppercase characters

-_isdigit - This functions checks for digits
+1-isdigit.c - This functions checks for digits

+2-mul.c - This function multiplies 2 numbers